wp-plugins/suicide-squirrel-alert-broadcasting-system/readme.txt

 = Why doesn't it work? =

 That's better, but not very specific.
-This is a pretty simple Widgit, but it requires that your server has simpleXML. simpleXML is turned on by default for (almost) any server running PHP5.
+This is a pretty simple Widget, but it requires that your server has simpleXML. simpleXML is turned on by default for (almost) any server running PHP5.
 Do you get a message about simpleXML?
 Why didn't you say so!

 = Is that all it does?
 Put up an ugly picture? =